magento/devdocs/src/guides/v2.3/ext-best-practices/phpstorm/inspections.md

 ### Declaring an inspection in the plugin configuration file

-All plugin inspections declared in the `<extensions defaultExtensionNs="com.intellij">` XML node of the plugin configuration file.
+You must declare all plugin inspections in the `<extensions defaultExtensionNs="com.intellij">` XML node of the plugin configuration file.

 For example, we will implement a local inspection tool for checking preference XML tag attributes (`di.xml` file) if they are valid classes FQNs.